razerofficial/CChromaEditor/README.md

 `PluginIsPlayingName` automatically handles initializing the `ChromaSDK`.
 The named `.chroma` animation file will be automatically opened.
 The method will return whether the animation is playing or not.
+Animation is referenced by name.

 ```C++
 // DLL Interface